Repair WorkflowRepair Workflow Guide9 min read

 Most repair ticket mistakes are not random.
 They happen because the queue lets staff skip a field, bypass a status, or store the real update outside the repair ticket management software.

 If the ticket is optional during the day, it will be incomplete by pickup.
-That is the pattern to fix.
+That pattern usually starts at intake, which is why the repair shop intake process page and the repair intake software for phone shops page are the right places to check before you blame the later queue.

 The repair ticket mistakes that create the most operational drag